aaltonewmedia/physcomp.newmedia.dog/content/2024/xuedan-gao/traceless/index.md

 ### Snowflake

- **p5.js**

-Create a basic linear model to draw the changing structure of a snowflake crystal

-**Touch Designer**

-Add a particle effect background

-Overlay particle effects onto the snowflake's transformation

-Implement audio-visual interaction
+In p5.js, we create a basic linear model to visualize the evolving structure of a snowflake crystal, showcasing its transformation dynamically over time.
+Then, we integrate this with TouchDesigner by adding a particle effect background.
+We then overlay these particle effects onto the transforming snowflake structure.
+Finally, we implement audio-visual interaction to synchronize the visual transformations and particle effects with sound, creating an engaging and interactive experience.

 ![](screenshot-2024-12-12-at-5.07.25-pm.png)